31.5″ BenQ PD3225U – Specs & Features

 9

-The Benq PD3225U earns a outstanding overall rating of 8.2/10.
-Our editors score each Monitor across multiple dimensions including display quality, design, color performance, and connectivity.
-This Monitor represents a top-tier choice in the Monitor market.
+The Benq PD3225U earns a strong overall score of 8.2/10.
+Our editors evaluate each Monitor across display quality, colour accuracy, motion performance, and connectivity.

 🔖 Basic Information 5